Ryo-N7/Ryo-N7.github.io/_posts/2019-02-15-visualize-brooklyn-nine-nine.md

 on to this day (some examples I’ve read over the years:
 [1](https://cerebralmastication.com/2009/02/box-plot-vs-violin-plot-in-r/),
 [2](https://simplystatistics.org/2017/07/13/the-joy-of-no-more-violin-plots/),
-[3](https://rpubs.com/crazyhottommy/sina-plot)) and some of the arguments made seem to come down to personal preference.
-Since the data I’m using is quite small (\~20 episode ratings for each season), in my case it might be better to use box plots (instead of violin plots) and sprinkle bee swarm points on top with the
+[3](https://rpubs.com/crazyhottommy/sina-plot)) and at the end of the day, it may come down to personal preference.
+Since the data
+I’m using is quite small (\~20 episode ratings for each season), in my case it might be better to use box plots (instead of violin plots) and sprinkle bee swarm points on top with the